dagronf/DSFToolbar/README.md

 ## Why?

-NSToolbar has an amazing API with incredible flexibility, but I find that it can be too verbose and spread throughout your code with the use of delegates and callbacks for simpler projects and I have trouble keeping tabs on all the small components.
+NSToolbar has an amazing API with incredible flexibility, but I find that it can be too verbose and spread throughout your code with the use of delegates and callbacks for simpler projects and I have trouble keeping tabs on all the individual components.
 Even moreso if you want to use actions and bindings on the toolbar objects which just increases the amount code required for each toolbar.

 Because of this, I tended to find that I wasn't putting toolbars into my (admittedly basic) apps.